 Here are my favorites from 2017, at the same time, chronicling my travels for this year.

 Germany’s Romantic Road goes from Wurzburg in the north to Fussen in the south.
 One of the most picturesque towns on the route has to be Rothenburg ob der Tauber.
 It is a well preserved medieval town that time forgot, and now has become a destination for tourists from all over the world.
-Continue reading “Romantic Rothenburg-A Town That’s Just Too Cute”
+Spend a day in romantic Rothenburg and experience its charms.
+Continue reading “Romantic Rothenburg – A Town That’s Just Too Cute”

 Germany is famous for it’s many castles, but none inspire the imagination more than Neuschwanstein , the fantasy creation of King Ludwig II in the Bavarian region of Southern Germany.
 This castle, his boyhood castle home of Hohenschwangau, and one of his other fantastic constructions, Linderhof Palace, are all in close proximity of each other, and are an easy visit from the nearby town of Fussen, Germany.
 Continue reading “Castle Hopping in Southern Germany-Exploring “Mad” King Ludwig’s Legacy”